zushenyan/candlestick/README.md

 Just an assignment about

-- rendering a candlestick chart with canvas.
+- rendering a candlestick chart with canvas and keep pulling the latest data with websocket.
 - a small widget about pulling data with websocket and filtering data.

 # Setup